Manage your blog template and settings

 - In your HubSpot account, click the settings settings icon in the main navigation bar.

 - In the left sidebar menu, navigate to Website > Blog.

-- To modify an existing blog, click the Select a blog to modify dropdown menu and select a blog.
+- To delete a blog, click the Options dropdown menu and select Delete blog.

 Edit your general blog settings

 On the General tab, you can create a new blog, delete a blog, or manage basic settings for your blog: